tamaskis/secant_method-MATLAB/README.md

 # `secant_method`

-Calculates the root of a function using the secant method.
+Calculates the root of a univariate function using the secant method.

 ## Syntax